Skip to content

 Columns of plots

-1. Ctrl: the variable in the control simulation;
+1. Ctrl: the variable from the control simulation;

-2. Test: the variable in the test simulating;
+2. Test: the variable from the test simulation;

 Two-sim comparison: choose metrics

-The sequence of columns can be changed by the drop-down menus activated by clicks on the panel titles "Ctrl", "Test", "Diff", etc. Any column change triggered by the selection is applied to all rows in the viewport.
+The display order of the columns can be changed using the drop-down menus opened by clicking the panel titles ("Ctrl", "Test", "Diff", etc.).
+Any change in the column order is applied consistently to every row in the viewport.

 Two-sim comparison: rearrange columns